iterative/dvc.org/content/docs/dvclive/outputs.md

 # Output Folder Structure

-DVCLive will store the logged data under the directory (`path`) passed to [`Live()`](/doc/dvclive/api-reference/live).
+DVCLive will store the logged data under the directory (`dir`) passed to [`Live()`](/doc/dvclive/api-reference/live).
 If not provided, `dvclive` will be used by default.